Quick Facts

 Working Towards Solutions

 - During 2020 CFA launched the largest National Campaign in the organization’s history, Food for Thought, with one of the key messages being to improve the AgriStability program.
-This campaign led to the federal proposal mentioned above.
+This campaign led to the federal proposal to increase the compensation rate of AgriStability mentioned above.

-- CFA supports the November 2020 Federal Proposal to improve AgriStability and the recent removal of the RML from AgriStability and is now calling on the federal government to offer the enhanced compensation rate to those provinces willing to contribute their 40% share.
+- CFA was supportive of the change to AgriStability called on the federal government to offer the enhanced compensation rate to those provinces willing to contribute their 40% share.

 - CFA has been heavily involved in the BRM review process which has been ongoing for many years.